-WAIT TIMES: The current wait time to renounce your U.S. citizenship at U.S. Consulate Vienna is at least six months.
+WAIT TIMES: The current wait time to take an oath of renunciation of U.S. citizenship at U.S. Consulate Vienna is at least six months.
 You will not be placed on the waitlist until you complete Steps 1 and 2 below.

 STEP 1: REVIEW THE INFORMATION BELOW

-- Right of Residence in the United States
+- Renunciation of U.S. Citizenship by Persons Claiming a Right of Residence in the U.S.

-- Possible Loss of U.S. Nationality and Dual Nationality
+- Advice About Possible Loss of U.S. Citizenship and Dual Nationality

 - Form DS-4081, Statement of Understanding Concerning the Consequences and Ramifications of Renunciation or Relinquishing of U.S. Nationality (Read, but do NOT complete)

 - Form DS-4080, Oath/Affirmation of Renunciation of Nationality of United States (Read, but do NOT complete)

 STEP 2: SCHEDULE AND ATTEND YOUR FIRST INTERVIEW AT U.S. CONSULATE VIENNA

 - Go to the U.S. Embassy Austria’s website page for Notarials, click on “Schedule an Appointment, ” and make an appointment for “Notarial and other services.”
 No fee is collected at this first interview.

 - On the day of your appointment, please bring::

 - ORIGINAL most recent U.S. passport card (if applicable),

 - ORIGINAL U.S. birth certificate (issued by your State of birth) or